 You know the saying an older dog won’t learn new tricks?
 As it turns out, that’s not true.
 You can train any dog to learn things, and it's up to you to be a consistent, disciplined, loving and patient teacher for your dog.
 Teaching them simple commands is as easy as getting online or reading a book and actively applying what you learn.
 You can absolutely teach your dog to sit, stay, heel and come here, and you'll both have fun spending time together.
 Basic obedience is the foundation to teach your dog more advanced command recall.

 The truth is that every dog is a good dog.
-It's your parental role to train and protect your beloved fur kid and teach them boundaries so you can live together in family harmony.
+It's your parental role to train, protect and boundary-teach your beloved fur kid in your precious years spent side by side.

 Thank you for reading!